-Steven Snell is a professional urban planner with a master’s degree in urban design.
-The opinions here are his own.
-Connect with him on Twitter @stevenpsnell
+Steven Snell is a professional urban planner and novelist with a master’s degree in urban design.
+Opinions here are his own.

 One way to address traffic congestion is to provide a bypass for vehicles around city traffic machinations.
 Ring roads, by definition, are meant to perform that function.
 In reality, they ignore the supply and demand model of traffic management.